JesseTG/melonds-ds/test/README.md

 @pytest.mark.nds_rom      # Needs -DNDS_ROM=...
 @pytest.mark.nds_sysfiles # Needs (and stages) bios7.bin, bios9.bin and firmware.bin
 @pytest.mark.opengl       # Needs an OpenGL-enabled core build
+@pytest.mark.compute      # Needs a core built with -DENABLE_COMPUTE_RENDERER=ON (the default except on macOS)
+@pytest.mark.gl43         # Needs a host whose OpenGL implementation can create a 4.3 core context
 ```

+The compute renderer's tests carry both of the last two markers,
+so they're skipped on macOS
+(where Apple's OpenGL stops at 4.1 and the core is built without the compute renderer)
+and on any other host that can't provide OpenGL 4.3.

 System file markers do double duty:
 a marked file is copied into `<system>/melonDS DS/` before the core is loaded.